Vikranth-512/Hydrocontrol/README.md

-### Learned Nutrient Dosing Control controls a nonlinear delayed aquatic ecosystem.
+# Learned Nutrient Dosing Control for a nonlinear delayed aquatic ecosystem.

 The pipeline includes: